Micah Parsons: Early life

 He was a five-star recruit and was ranked #4 in his class by 247Sports.com and #7 by ESPN.
 Parsons was recruited by Nebraska, Georgia, Oklahoma, Ohio State, Alabama and Penn State.
 On December 19, it was reported that Ohio State had committed NCAA violations because the university allowed him on the set of ESPN's College GameDay to take a picture with analyst Kirk Herbstreit.
-Due to the fact that Herbstreit was a former Ohio State University quarterback, it was a violation of NCAA rules as recruits are not allowed to have contact with members of the media associated with former student-athletes.
+As Herbstreit is a former Ohio State University quarterback, this was a violation of NCAA rules, as recruits are not allowed to have contact with members of the media associated with potential college teams.
 As a result, Ohio State agreed to no longer recruit Parsons.

-Penn State University offered Parsons a football scholarship after just four games of his freshman season and he initially committed in the spring of 2016, before decommitting for a while and committing again on December 20, 2017.
+Penn State University offered Parsons a football scholarship after just four games of his freshman season.
+He initially committed in the spring of 2016, then decommitted, before recommitting again on December 20, 2017.
 He graduated Harrisburg High School seven months early to expedite the enrollment process.